horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 The technology seeks to provide a solution to some major socioeconomic and geopolitical problems, rather than merely being a new asset class.

 > Bitcoin is not only an improvement on how we perform financial transactions and preserve wealth.
-It's a whole new way to own and exercise control over your assets.
+It's a whole new way to own and exercise control over assets.

-Unlike traditional assets and financial instruments, which are generally enforced by governments or other centralized organizations, the core driving force of Bitcoin is its global community.
+Unlike traditional financial instruments, which are generally imposed by governments or other centralized organizations, the core driving force of Bitcoin is its global community.

-In the face of modern-day problems like excessive money printing, currency debasements, sanctioning, a growing number of people are moving towards Bitcoin.
-That growing trend in Bitcoin's popularity is likely to continue.
+In the face of modern-day problems like money printing, currency debasements, over-regulation, sanctioning, more people are moving towards Bitcoin.
+That trend in Bitcoin's popularity is likely to continue.

+A widespread availability of cryptocurrency exchanges amid economic issues worldwide made it easier for people to acquire Bitcoins.

 ## 6. Is Bitcoin Stoppable?

 A lot of new people entering the Bitcoin ecosystem remain skeptical about its ability to succeed.

-The narrative that one day Bitcoin (or a similar decentralized system) may replace centrally regulated financial institutions seems fanciful--- especially when the core beneficiaries of the current status quo are some of the most world's most powerful entities.
+The narrative is that one day Bitcoin (or a similar decentralized system) may replace centrally regulated financial institutions seems fanciful--- especially when the core beneficiaries of the current status quo are some of the most world's most powerful entities.

 Many people also assume that governments are going to try banning Bitcoin.
 However, those beliefs are founded on a misunderstanding about how Bitcoin operates on a technical level.